matteorizzuto/matteorizzuto.github.io/_research/4_MethodsNutrientTransport.md

 ---
-title: "<h1>Methods to study animal-mediated nutrient transport in the field</h1>"
+title: "<h1>Emergent technologies to study animal subsidies across scales</h1>"
 permalink: /research/4_MethodsNutrientTransport
 collection: research
 excerpt: 'Nutrient transfer across ecosystem boundaries is a fundamental part of ecosystem functioning.
 Yet, it is quite challenging to study it in the field.
 I am collaborating with researchers from Yale University to develop a framework to help future studies of this phenomenon.'